Albusgive/Albusgive/README.md

 <div align="center">

-⚙️ “Simulation is reality, compressed.”
+⚙️ “Simulation is not imitation — it is compressed reality.”

 </div>